th3or14/glsl-precompiler/README.md

 # Restrictions

 While whitespace and comments before `#version` directive are allowed, the parser doesn't distinguish between commented and uncommented code.
-So please do not put `#version` directive in comments before uncommented `#version` directive like this
+So please do not use `#version` directive in comments before uncommented `#version` directive like this

 ```
 // #version 450 core